This handmade LEGO race track will have the kids building and racing cars day-after-day.

 - Glue – I used Liquid Nails, but whatever strong adhesive you have on hand that works on wood and plastic should be just fine.

-Apply 2-3 coats of paint to your main board.
+Apply 2-3 coats of paint to both pieces of board.

 Once completely dry, stand the smaller board up approximately 5 inches from the top of the main board, and have the kids line LEGO up in 5 lines to ensure you have enough before you start gluing them into place.